Embird Embroidery Software

 Color Balance

-Adjusting color using the yellow-blue, red-green, and cyan-magenta balance tools means modifying the proportion of these complementary color pairs in your design.
+Adjusting colors using the Yellow-Blue, Red-Green, and Cyan-Magenta balance tools involves modifying the proportion of these complementary color pairs within your design.

-Knowing how these color pairs influence each other is essential for achieving the desired look.
+Understanding how these color pairs influence one another is essential for achieving specific aesthetic results.

 1. Red-Green Balance:

 • Moving the slider toward Red enhances red tones.
-This can warm up the design, make skin tones appear more vibrant, or correct excessive green.
+This can warm the design, make skin tones appear more vibrant, or correct an excessive green cast.

-• Moving it toward Green increases green tones, creating a cooler, more natural appearance (especially for outdoor scenes) and reducing red dominance.
+• Moving the slider toward Green increases green tones, creating a cooler, more natural appearance—particularly effective for outdoor scenes—and reducing red dominance.

 2. Cyan-Magenta Balance:

-• Adjusting toward Cyan adds cyan (a mix of blue and green), which gives a cooler, more muted look and can correct a magenta cast.
+• Adjusting toward Cyan adds cyan (a mixture of blue and green), providing a cooler, more muted aesthetic and correcting magenta oversaturation.

-• Adjusting toward Magenta strengthens magenta (a blend of red and purple), adding depth and richness to reds and purples or offsetting too much cyan.
+• Adjusting toward Magenta strengthens magenta (a blend of red and purple), adding depth to reds and purples or offsetting excessive cyan.

 3. Yellow-Blue Balance:

-• Shifting the control toward Yellow increases yellow tones in the design.
-This can make the overall look warmer, introduce golden tones, or help reduce a bluish tint.
+• Shifting the control toward Yellow increases yellow tones.
+This warms the overall appearance, introduces golden hues, or helps neutralize a bluish tint.

-• Shifting it toward Blue boosts blue tones, which cools the design, adds a blue hue, or neutralizes a yellow cast.
+• Shifting the control toward Blue boosts blue tones, which cools the design, adds a blue hue, or neutralizes a yellow cast.

-These balance adjustments can be applied separately to shadows, midtones, and highlights, giving you more precise control.
-Rather than affecting the entire design uniformly, you can fine-tune colors in the darker areas (shadows), the mid-range tones, and the brightest parts (highlights) independently for more refined color correction.
+These balance adjustments can be applied independently to Shadows, Midtones, and Highlights for precise control.
+Rather than affecting the entire design uniformly, you can fine-tune colors in the darkest regions (shadows), the middle tonal range, and the brightest areas (highlights) to achieve a more refined color correction.

 Back to Embird Tutorial Contents